Endava/cats/README.md

 - `--dryRun` If provided, it will simulate a run of the service with the supplied configuration.
 The run won't produce a report, but will show how many tests will be generated and run for each OpenAPI endpoint
 - `--ignoreResponseCodes` HTTP_CODES_LIST a comma separated list of HTTP response codes that will be considered as SUCCESS, even if the Fuzzer will typically report it as WARN or ERROR.
 You can use response code families as `2xx`, `4xx`, etc. **If provided, all Contract Fuzzers will be skipped**.
 - `--tests` TESTS_LIST a comma separated list of executed tests in JSON format from the cats-report folder.
 If you supply the list without the .json extension CATS will search the test in the cats-report folder
+- `--ignoreResponseCodeUndocumentedCheck` If supplied (not value needed) it won't check if the response code received from the service matches the value expected by the fuzzer and will return the test result as SUCCESS instead of WARN
+- `--ignoreResponseBodyCheck` If supplied (not value needed) it won't check if the response body received from the service matches the schema supplied inside the contract and will return the test result as SUCCESS instead of WARN

 Using some of these options a typical invocation of CATS might look like this: